 Highly adapted though they are, Ethiopian wolves are struggling to survive.
 There are currently only about 500 left in the world, distributed among six isolated populations, all on the highlands, and that number has fluctuated dramatically in recent years.
 The Bale Mountains in the southeast is home to the largest of the six populations, with around 250 individuals living in multiple family packs.
 This is where researchers at the non-profit Ethiopian Wolf Conservation Program (EWCP) have focused most of their efforts to learn about the wolves and the threats they face, and to try to protect the species from extinction.

 While Ethiopian wolves have persisted on these Afroalpine mountains for millennia, scientists and conservationists are rightly concerned about their future.
 Yes, the carnivores are at the top of the food chain, they face little persecution from humans, and their prey is relatively abundant.
 Yet, despite these advantages, researchers who have spent decades studying these charismatic animals and who know them best have witnessed the species’ precarious wobble between existence and demise here on the “Roof of Africa.”
 Now they’re doing everything in their power to ensure the wolves’ survival.
-This is the middle paragraphs text block.
-It breaks up the image grids.
-This should be multiple paragraphs long.

 An increase in the number of people in an area also means a rise in the number of grazing animals.
 Overgrazing and soil compaction by herds of livestock can degrade the fragile highland habitat and reduce prey availability.